Tenacom/ReSharper.ExportAnnotations/README.md

 Yes, as long as they use `PackageReference`.

-**Does it work when building with .NET CLI / Mono / VS Code / Visual Studio / Visual Studio for Mac?**
+**Does it work with my development toolchain?**

+The following versions of .NET SDK are supported: 5.x, 6.x

+The following versions of Visual Studio are supported: 2019 (v16.8+), 2022

+For other toolchains, check your MSBuild version: if it is 16.8 or 17.x, it is supported and should work.

-Yes, yes, yes, yes, and most probably.
-If you encounter problems when using `ReSharper.ExportAnnotations.Task` with your preferred toolchain, please [open an issue](https://github.com/tenacom/ReSharper.ExportAnnotations/issues/new/choose) to let us know.
+If you encounter problems when using `ReSharper.ExportAnnotations.Task` with a supported toolchain, please [open an issue](https://github.com/tenacom/ReSharper.ExportAnnotations/issues/new/choose) to let us know.

 **Is the assembly's signature preserved?**